Sophyia7/Sophyia7/README.md

 ## 🚀 About Me
-I'm a Backend Developer | Technical Writer
+I'm a Backend Engineer | Technical Writer